Pharmacy Preceptor Frequently Asked Questions

 - How will a student know which site to choose?

 E*Value contains preceptor, site, and rotation information that aids students in their research prior to making preferences for an upcoming rotation.
-For APPE Electives WSOP holds an annual Elective Night that serves as a meet and greet conference and also provides preceptors with the ability to give the OEE input on students they feel would be the best fit for their rotation.
+For APPE Electives, the Wegmans School of Pharmacy holds an annual Elective Night that serves as a meet and greet conference and also provides preceptors with the ability to give the OEE input on students they feel would be the best fit for their rotation.

 - Can a student change a rotation assignment once it is assigned?